 or a stranger or naked or sick or in prison,

 whenever you refused to help one of these least important ones,

 And so my angst and torment was quite easily extinguished.
-My mental state had been drastically transformed for the better.
+In an instant, as I considered Jesus' words, my mental state had been drastically transformed for the better.